UliBartels/RSP_final_project/readme_gliu.md

 :-------------------------:|:-------------------------:
 ![](./docs/sim_gazebo.png) |  ![](./docs/sim_rviz.png)

 The lidar on Waffle scans the world to create a map and localize itself.
-Whereas Burger scans the ArUco markers using its camera to localize itself.
+Whereas Burger scans the Aruco AR markers using its camera to localize itself.

 3. Burger localization depends on the `ros2_aruco` package.
 This package locates Aruco AR markers in images and publishes their ids and poses.
-4
+- Node `aruco_node`
+- Subscribes to
+    `/camera/image_raw`
+    `/camera/camera_info`
+- Publishes
+    `/aruco_poses`
+    `/aruco_markers`
+`/aruco_markers` gives the pose of the AR tag relative to the camera link on Burger bot.

+4. #TODO Add nodes, published topics and subscriptions to expect from action files and important nav2 files.